Class of 2015: College of Arts and Sciences (50), University College(64)

 Please contact Dr. Sara Becker at email@example.com with any specific questions.

 The University District Bookstore will sponsor a Graduation Fair in March.
-Dates are to be determined.
+Dates are March 30, 31 and April 1.
 The 2015 fee for graduation attire is: Bachelor Bundle – $80.
 This includes cap, gown, hood and tassel; the BA hood is white and the BS is gold.
 This is not rental attire – it is yours to keep.
 Red Honor’s Cords – $25.00 and gold Honors College sashes/stoles – $25 may be purchased the week of Commencement.

 Students who received a Federal Loan while at Rutgers, are required to complete an Exit Interview.
 This can be completed on-line at www.studentaid.rutgers.edu.
 Failure to complete this requirement will result in a financial hold placed on the transcript.
 To obtain a complete listing of all Federal loans received at Rutgers and any other school, visit www.nslds.ed.gov

 Outstanding students will be recognized for departmental and college-wide honors as well as certain scholarships.
 Students being honored will be notified in April.
 The convocation date TBA.

 Selection of qualified students for all honors societies is made based on their standing in February of the relevant academic year.

 The members of Athenaeum are elected from among the best scholars in the upper classes.
 Membership is limited to seniors who have earned at least 60 credits at the college with a cumulative grade-point average of no less than 3.5 and juniors who have earned at least 75 credits at the college with a cumulative grade-point average of no less than 3.7.
 Eligibility will be determined in February 2015.